davidrukahu/edgemail/readme.txt

 1. Upload the plugin to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
-3. Go to WooCommerce → EdgeMail (or EdgeMail in the sidebar)
+3. Go to Tools → EdgeMail in the WordPress admin
 4. Configure your Worker URL, API token, and default From fields
 5. Send a test email to verify your configuration